STRd6/issues/README.md

 Goal
 ----

-Display a little issues widget on a page.
+Currently just a testing ground for the editor.

-Radical!
+Maybe one day use to display a little issues widget on a page.